-I typed “superfood” into my browser and got 55 million ‘hits’!
+I typed “superfood” into my browser and got 370 million ‘hits’ in 0.70 seconds!
 What’s a “superfood?”
 According to the Oxford Dictionary, a superfood is “a nutrient-rich food considered to be especially beneficial for health and well-being.”

 But, the word is used to promote more than healthy eating — it’s being used to promote and merchandise foods, often combinations of ingredients that can be purchased in a tin or a plastic canister.
-You’ll see claims for “superfood supplements” that can ‘cure’ you, or ‘reduce aging’, or ‘prevent’ disease.
+Just search for ‘superfood’ and you’ll see claims for “superfood supplements” that can ‘cure’ you, or ‘reduce aging’, or ‘prevent’ disease.
 But, when it comes to food, a single food won’t kill you, nor will it cure you.

-As reported in the UK’s National Health Service online magazine ‘Choices’ (NHS Choices), “There is no official definition of a “superfood” and the EU has banned health claims on packaging unless supported by scientific evidence.
+As reported in the UK’s National Health Service online magazine ‘Choices’ (NHS Choices), “There is no official definition of a “superfood.”
+They’re pretty serious about health claims across the pond.
+The EU has banned health claims on packaging unless supported by scientific evidence.

 However, there are foods that are undisputedly superior in terms of their nutrient content.
 For example, quinoa, the ancient “super-grain” of the Andes, is super-nutritious.
-Quinoa is actually a seed more closely related to spinach and the sugar beet than to grains, but unlike other grains, quinoa contains all 9 essential amino acids, also known as the building blocks of protein.
-Like most plant foods quinoa is low in fat and is cholesterol and gluten-free, and is a rich source of fiber.
+Quinoa is actually a seed more closely related to spinach and the sugar beet than to grains, but unlike other grains, quinoa contains all nine essential amino acids, also known as the building blocks of protein.
+And, like most plant foods, quinoa is low in saturated fat, contains no cholesterol or gluten, and is a rich source of fiber.

 Is Chocho the next “superfood”?
 Score another one for the plant kingdom!